ieee-vgtc/ieeevis.org/content/info/visinpractice.md

 The **VisInPractice** program is an opportunity for visualization practitioners and researchers to meet and share experiences, insights, and ideas in applying data visualization and visual analytics to real use cases.
 Our goal is to acknowledge successful transfers of visualization research into applications as well as current visualization practices in industry.

-This year’s VisinPractice will be a hybrid event.
+This year’s VisinPractice will be a virtual event.
 - - -

 # Program